Holt House (Washington, D.C.)

-Holt House is an historic house, located on the grounds of the National Zoo in Washington, D.C.
-Thought to have been built before 1814, it is one of the most important examples of early Neoclassical architecture in the city, and was one of the major houses in the new Federal City when it was built.
-Its caretaker has been the Smithsonian Institution since 1889, and is the oldest building under the Smithsonian's auspices, but has been left vacant since the 1980s.
-It was listed in the District of Columbia Inventory of Historic Sites in 1964 and was placed on the National Register of Historic Places on April 24, 1973.
+Holt House is a historic house on the grounds of the National Zoo in Washington, D.C..
+Thought to have been built before 1814, it is one of the most important examples of early Neoclassical architecture in the city, and was one of the major houses in Washington, D.C., when it was built.
+Since 1889, its caretaker has been the Smithsonian Institution.
+It has been left vacant since the 1980s.

+In 1964, Holt House was listed in the District of Columbia Inventory of Historic Sites and on the National Register of Historic Places on April 24, 1973 with the following National Register of Historic Places comment on it:

 History

 Holt House is intimately linked to the early history of both Washington and the nation through its association with such prominent figures as Thomas Johnson (first governor of Maryland), Thomas Jefferson, Benjamin Stoddert (first Secretary of the Navy), Benjamin Mackall (Georgetown merchant), John Adams, John Quincy Adams, and Andrew Jackson.
 It has been owned by the Smithsonian Institution since 1890, and is the oldest building under its auspices.

 While Holt House is one of the great country-style estates built during the early years of the new Federal City, it remains a mystery as to who built it and when.
 The chain of ownership and the backgrounds of the owners of the land on which the house sits suggest it could have been constructed no later than 1814.
 It seems most likely that the house was built by George Johnson, and if so, his connections to Dr. William Thornton, first Architect of the Capitol, suggest that Thornton may have a hand in the design of Holt House.